Awakening to Life: Why We Worry About Others More Than Ourselves

 It’s about the people we love.

-In this new episode of Stronger After the Storm, I ask the question that hit me the hardest that night:
+In this episode of Stronger After the Storm, I ask the question that hit me the hardest that night:

 “What will my family do without me?”

-It’s not fear for ourselves — it’s fear of leaving them behind.
 And that simple, painful thought can open the door to something deeper: gratitude, perspective, and what I call an awakening to life.

 The Night That Changed Everything